Gustav Hermann Krumbiegel: Life and work

 He obtained seeds from other countries and sent collections in return to Kew and the United States of America.
 These included Indian specialities such as bamboo rice, varieties of rice, mango and others.
 Krumbiegel introduced many plants using his connections and these included Rhodes grass, Russian sunflower, soya bean, American maize, Mesquite beans, saltbush, velvet beans and styrax balsam, Acacia dealbata from Africa, Feijoa sellowiana from Paris, Elaeocarpus bancroftii from Australia, Canarium commune from the Philippines, Ceiba pentandra from Burma, Cedrela odorata, Amherstia nobilis from Singapore, Malphigia glabra from the Caribbean, Japan, Chenopodium ambrosioides from Budapest, Hydnocarpus Thailand, and Livistonia australis from Java.
 He was among the seventeen founders of The Mythic Society, begun in 1909 and he worked as its treasurer for a while.
 He cofounded the Mysore Horticultural Society in 1912.Apart from his work with horticulture and economic botany, he was responsible in the introduction of many ornamental plants and flowering trees and was involved in the choice of avenue trees for Bangalore.
 The road adjoining the Lal Bagh botanical garden is named after him as Krumbiegel Road.

-Later Years and Honours
+Later years and honours

 After 1932, Krumbiegel continued to live in Bangalore, working as consulting architect and advisor in town planning and horticulture, till his death in 1956.
 He was buried at the Methodist cemetery on Hosur Road, Bangalore.
-Krumbiegel Road, located between the main and the west gates of Lalbagh is named after him.
+Krumbiegel Road, located between the main and the West gate of Lalbagh is named after him.

 In 2016, 60 years after his death, Krumbiegel's grave was given a facelift by the government of Karnataka in honour of his contributions.